create3000/x_ite/docs/_posts/components/Shape/PhysicalMaterial.md

 ### SFNode [in, out] **metadata** NULL <small>[X3DMetadataObject]</small>

+Metadata are not part of the X3D world and not interpreted by the X3D browser, but they can be accessed via the ECMAScript interface.

 ### SFColor [in, out] **baseColor** 1 1 1 <small>[0,1]</small>

 ### SFString [in, out] **baseTextureMapping** ""